telerik/report-server-docs/user-guide/data-alerts-management.md

 ### Reports Tab

-The reports tab allow you to define the collection of reports for the data alerts.
+The Reports tab allow you to define a collection of reports for the **Data Alerts**.
 Each report has to have the following settings.

 -   A **Report** from a selected **Category**.